UW students file class-action lawsuit challenging Trump travel ban

 - Watch: Melissa McCarthy wins raves for Sean Spicer skit on 'SNL' WATCH

-The second student, identified in court documents as “Jane Doe,” is an Iranian national, who came to the United States in September 2016 after obtaining a student visa.
+The second student, identified in court documents as “Jane Doe,” is an Iranian national who came to the United States in September 2016 after obtaining a student visa.
 As a result of the executive order, she may not be able to pursue internships outside of the United States for fear that she would not be able to return to Seattle, according to the lawsuit.

 Both plaintiffs are pursuing the lawsuit anonymously for fear of retaliation, the documents state.

-The plaintiffs are joined in the lawsuit by the Episcopal Diocese of Olympia, which is providing resettlement support to nearly two dozen refugee families, the documents state.
+They are joined in the lawsuit by the Episcopal Diocese of Olympia, which is providing resettlement support to nearly two dozen refugee families, the documents state.
 According to the suit, the families were already approved for travel to the United States when the executive order was signed.

-The plaintiffs either are barred from entering the country or are unable to leave for fear of being prevented from returning, the complaint states.

 The students are represented by the ACLU of Washington, which is seeking class-action status for the lawsuit.

-In a 20-page brief filed with the court, Department of Justice lawyers argue President Donald Trump was acting within his authority when he signed the executive order late last month.
+In a 20-page brief filed with the court, Department of Justice lawyers argue that President Donald Trump was acting within his authority when he signed the executive order late last month.

-A federal judge placed a temporary hold on the execution of the order last week, as a result of a lawsuit filed by Washington state and Minnesota.
+A federal judge in Seattle placed a temporary hold on the execution of the order last week, as a result of a lawsuit filed by Washington state and Minnesota.

 The appeal is being considered by a panel of three 9th Circuit judges based in Phoenix, Honolulu and the Bay Area, according to the court’s website.